On a Subposet of the Tamari Lattice: Distances in and

 We now prove some properties of the comb poset relating to the distance between pairs of trees in the rotation graph $\mathscr{R}_n$.

 \begin{prop} Any ascending chain in the right comb poset $\mathscr{C}_n$ is an ascending chain in $\mathscr{T}_n$. \end{prop}

-\begin{proof} From Corollary \ref{cor: cover in Tn}, one has that $T_2$ is a cover of $T_1$ in $\mathscr{C}_n$ iff $RP_{T_2}$ can be obtained from $RP_{T_1}$ by adding precisely one more parenthesis pair.
+\begin{proof} From Corollary \ref{cor: cover in Tn}, one has that $T_2$ is a cover of $T_1$ in $\mathscr{C}_n$ if and only if $RP_{T_2}$ can be obtained from $RP_{T_1}$ by adding precisely one more parenthesis pair.
 Adding any parenthesis pair to $RP_T$ is the same as shifting a pair of parentheses to the \emph{left} in the corresponding full parenthesization of the leaves of $T$. \end{proof}